ifraixedes/dev-toolbox/nodejs/nodemon-browsersync-sass/README.md

 To create the production build of your site/app you have to run `npm run build`.

-Production build create a directory in the root project folder named "dist" which contain all the scripts that your application needs to run; it means that no "scss" files or javscript files palced in "dev/assets/scripts" will be there.
+Production build create a directory in the root project folder named "dist" which contain all the scripts that your application needs to run; it means that no "scss" files or javascript files placed in "dev/assets/scripts" will be there.

-All the frontend javascript will be optmised (concatenation and minification through [uglify](https://github.com/mishoo/UglifyJS)).
+All the frontend javascript will be optimised (concatenation and minification through [uglify](https://github.com/mishoo/UglifyJS)).

 Images ("dev/public/images") will be optimised before copying them into "dist".